-• Enterprise, Education & Technology (67% of 2019 and 2020 revenue; 63% and 72% of revenue for the three months ended March 31, 2020 and 2021, respectively): Our EE&T segment represents revenues from our products, industry solutions for education customers, and

-Media Services (except for M&T customers), as well as associated professional services for those offerings.

-Media & Telecom (33% of 2019 and 2020 revenue; 37% and 28% of revenue for the three months ended March 31, 2020 and 2021, respectively): Our M&T segment primarily represents revenues from our TV Solution and Media Services sold to media and telecom operators.
+- Enterprise, Education & Technology (67% of 2019 and 2020 revenue): Our EE&T segment represents revenues from our products, industry solutions for education customers, and Media Services (except for M&T customers), as well as associated professional services for those offerings. - Media & Telecom (33% of 2019 and 2020 revenue): Our M&T segment primarily represents revenues from our TV Solution and Media Services sold to media and telecom operators.

-Comparison of the Three Months Ended March 31, 2020 and 2021